ag-gipp/18CicmVmext2/main.md

 ## Introduction

-Publications in science, technology, engineering and mathematics as well as science-related content in other formats, e.g. Wikipedia, contain a high density of mathematical formulae.
+Publications in science, technology, engineering, and mathematics as well as science-related content in other formats, e.g., Wikipedia, contain a high density of mathematical formulae.
 Therefore, computer-related processing of this data requires specific approaches.
-Editing mathematical formulae using standard LaTeX macros is efficient for the production of printing media.
-Nevertheless, semantically-augmented mathematical expressions, e.g. in content MathML, have significant advantages over presentation only formulae~[@dis], as they are better searchable and computable.
-Furthermore, semantically-augmented mathematical expressions can interactively support the reader in disambiguating terms or single identifiers and give additional explanations to the reader.
+Editing mathematical formulae using standard LaTeX macros is efficient for the production of print media.
+Nevertheless, semantically-augmented mathematical expressions, e.g., in content MathML, have significant advantages over presentation only formulae~[@dis], as they are better searchable and computable.
+Furthermore, semantically-augmented mathematical expressions can interactively support the reader in disambiguating terms or identifiers and give additional explanations to the reader.
-One implementation are active-documents for mathematical content~[@Kohlhase11], that use MathML to implement semantically rich formulae, generated from the LaTeX-dialect sTeX.
+One implementation is active-documents for mathematical content~[@Kohlhase11] that use MathML to implement semantically rich formulae, generated from the LaTeX-dialect sTeX.
 To edit MathML directly (without LaTeX), a few visual editors exist.
-Some of the them, most notable 'formulator`~[@Formulator] and the WIRS editor~[@Marques2006], support the generation of content MathML.
+Some of them, most notable 'formulator`~[@Formulator] and the WIRS editor~[@Marques2006], support the generation of content MathML.
 From the available tools, only the WIRS editor seems to be maintained and widely used.
 However, the editor is not open source, and it supports content MathML only as an alternative to presentation MathML.
-For most use cases, determining the presentation from the content form is highly desirable.
+For most use cases, determining the presentation based on the content form is highly desirable.
 Nevertheless, for large exiting presentation-based digital libraries, such as Wikipedia, the backward compatibility is a condicio sine qua non.
 Thus, the content editor must provide semantics as an add-on, without changing the presentation form.

 Wikimedia made a strong commitment to become more inclusive and allow everyone to create and edit content in Wikipedia.
-Especially, the development of the VisualEditor eased the process for many contributors, since knowledge of the syntax of wikitext markup is no longer needed.
+Notably, the development of the VisualEditor eased the process for many contributors, since knowledge of the syntax of wikitext markup is no longer needed.
 Nonetheless, in contrast to other WYSIWYG editors, the VisualEditor still enables users to conveniently edit the wikitext markup, as it produces very clean and minimalistic markup.
-This way, the huge existing editor group is not antagonized.
+This way, the huge existing editor group is not offended.
 However, the VisualEditor is still unsatisfactory for content with mathematical expressions, as it provides a list of LaTeX templates rather than allowing to edit the formula layout visually (cf. Figure~\ref{fig.overview}).

-Our goal is to extend the VisualEditor to allow contributors to semantically enrich mathematical expressions.
+Our goal is to extend the VisualEditor to allow contributors to enrich mathematical expressions semantically.
 The semantic enrichments should be grounded on the knowledgebase Wikidata.
 Wikidata, Wikimedia's language-independent central knowledgebase, contains a significant fraction of world knowledge in machine-readable form.
 It is used for many other semantic enrichments in Wikipedia, in particular in interlanguage links, authority control for persons and other bibliographic data, as well as the management of social, economic and geographic fact data.